In the Name of Allah, Most Gracious, Most Merciful.

-In light of COVID-19 lockdown and as a temporary measure, any mosque that can safely implement Drive-thru Eid prayer following governmental guidelines can do so.
+As COVID-19 lockdown continues and as a temporary measure, any mosque that can safely implement Drive-thru Eid prayer following governmental guidelines can do so.

 The issue of Drive-thru Eid prayer pertains to an unprecedented situation in Fiqh.
 Such circumstances are termed as a Nazilah.
-As is the case in dealing with a Nazilah, we often need to come up with rulings while taking into account the spirit, objectives, and purposes of the Shariah for the matter (primarily because of the absence of explicit agreed-upon judgments concerning the matter in question).
+As is the case in dealing with a Nazilah, we often need to come up with rulings.
+These rulings should take into account the spirit, objectives, and purposes of the Shariah.

 Hence, we do our best to arrive at a judgment based on our understanding of the texts and past precedents.